adamcharnock/lightbus/docs/explanation/schema.md

 * RPCs, results, and events transmitted on the bus can be validated by both the sender and receiver
 * Lightbus tooling can load the schema to provide additional functionality

-The schema is transmitted in the [JSON schema] format.
+Note that an API's schema will only be available on the bus while there is a worker running to provides it.
+Once the worker process for an API shuts down the schema on the bus will be cleaned up shortly thereafter.

+## See also

 See the [schema reference](../reference/schema.md) section for details on how this works in practice.

+The schema is created using the [JSON schema] format, see the [schema protocol] for details of the transmission format.

 [JSON schema]: https://json-schema.org/
+[schema protocol]